carnate-tech/aws-14weeks-challenge/Week1/read.md

 <img width="424" alt="image" src="https://user-images.githubusercontent.com/24868114/227740088-26bb5e6f-5af3-4986-a732-ab02a4f7bff0.png">

 If you have completed all steps, congrats, you achived the big milestone.

-In this basic modules, you can learn various functions of each AWS foundational service.
+This completes the Week -1 Day 0.

+**Week 1 - Day 1**

+For Day -1, we will discuss the basic basic modules and foundational services of AWS.

 Basic modules consist of the following agenda: